 Even though you won’t be spending time in the classroom, you’re going to need a lot of time on your own.
 It’s a good idea to let others know about what you’re doing—i.e., that the weeks leading up to the bar exam aren’t the best time to go for a beer or help move some furniture.

-If you struggle with distraction, think hard about unplugging entirely from any and all communications—including email, social media, and text messaging—at least during your prescribed study time.
+If you struggle with distraction, think about unplugging entirely from all communications—including email, social media, and text messaging—at least during your prescribed study time.

 Your next step